VIO v4 Admin Portal - User Guide

 8. Vouchers

-Full voucher lifecycle: four top-level areas (catalog, claims, analytics, brand tags), status filters, grid/list view, search, bulk actions on your own vouchers, Redeem by Code in the page header, charts on Analytics, and a multi-step create/edit wizard.
+Full voucher lifecycle: four top-level areas (catalog, redeems & uses, analytics, brand tags), status filters, grid/list view, search, bulk actions on your own vouchers, Use by Code in the page header, charts on Analytics, and a multi-step create/edit wizard.

 The English UI uses four main tabs at the top of the page:

-• Claims & Redemptions — Lists of voucher claims and redemption-related records (search and export where the UI offers it).
+- Redeems & Uses — Lists of voucher redeems (a member spent tokens to put the voucher in their wallet) and the use records for those vouchers (search and export where the UI offers it).

-At the top right of the page (on the main voucher flows), Redeem by Code opens staff redemption by code in a modal — it is not an item inside a voucher row’s ⋮ menu.
+At the top right of the page (on the main voucher flows), Use by Code opens the staff use flow in a modal — it is not an item inside a voucher row’s ⋮ menu.
 Create Voucher opens the creation wizard when your role permits.

 Voucher Network (under My Vouchers on the Vouchers tab)